Universal PropTech Inc. Announces Agreement to Sell VCI Controls Inc

-Toronto, Ontario--(Newsfile Corp. - December 5, 2022) - Universal PropTech Inc. (TSXV: UPI) ("UPI" or the "Company") announces that is has entered into a share purchase agreement (the "Agreement") with Dexterra Group Inc. (TSX: DXT) (the "Purchaser") that provides for the sale (the "Transaction") of all of the issued and outstanding shares of the Company's wholly-owned subsidiary, VCI Controls Inc. ("VCI").
+Toronto, Ontario--(Newsfile Corp. - December 5, 2022) - Universal PropTech Inc. (TSXV: UPI) ("UPI" or the "Company") announces that is has entered into a share purchase agreement dated December 2, 2022 (the "Agreement") with Dexterra Group Inc. (TSX: DXT) (the "Purchaser") that provides for the sale (the "Transaction") of all of the issued and outstanding shares of the Company's wholly-owned subsidiary, VCI Controls Inc. ("VCI").

 The estimated Purchase Price, less indemnity and employment holdback amounts totalling $980,000 (the "Holdback Amount") shall be paid and satisfied at closing by the Purchaser by wire transfer to the Company.
 Further details regarding the Transaction and Holdback Amount will be set forth in the Company's information circular for the shareholder meeting to approve the Transaction that will be held on or about January 27, 2023 (the "Meeting").